corbado/corbado-android/README.md

 - **Passwordless Authentication**: End-to-end passkey authentication flows (registration and login).
 - **Simple Integration**: A clean, modern, and Kotlin-idiomatic API.
 - **Native Experience**: Deep integration with Android's `CredentialManager` for a consistent and secure user experience.
-- **UI Components**: A set of ready-to-use Jetpack Compose UI components for building login and signup screens quickly (available in the `example` app).
+- **Example UI**: A full sample application built with Jetpack Compose that demonstrates how to integrate the SDK.
 - **Customizable**: Flexible architecture that allows for customization of the UI and authentication flows.

 ## 🏗️ Architecture